rythmengine/rythm-doc/en/template_guide.md

 # Template Author's Guide

+This document details how to use Rythm to write template source.

 ### [introduction]Introduction

 Rythm Template Engine is a text generator that merges dynamic content into static template.